Codworth/esp-host/README.md

    -------------------------------------------------------------------------------

-   Payload included in esphost.bin (4.55 Only)
+   Payload included in esphostmini455.bin (4.55 Only)
    *payload will autolaunch when you select userguide*

     -HEN+VR (stable)

    -------------------------------------------------------------------------------
-   Payloads included in esphostmulti.bin (4.55 Only)
+   Payloads included in esphostmulti455.bin (4.55 Only)

     - HEN (stable)
     - HEN+VR (stable)